 - Consigli Construction, Inc. – Boston Office – (617)259-1007

-In the event of a serious injury requiring the assistance of Cambridge EMS, the injured worker will be kept as comfortable as possible.
-Emergency first can be administered if necessary.
+In the event of a serious injury requiring the assistance of Boston EMS the injured worker will be kept as comfortable as possible.
+Emergency first aid if necessary will be administered.
 Under no circumstances will the injured person be moved unless the worker’s life is in danger because of fire or calamity.
 A worker will be assigned to meet the medical personnel at the above location to direct them to the location of incident.

-In the event an evacuation is required all personnel at this job site will follow the building/site evacuation plan and meet at the designated Muster Point (located at the corner of Osborn St. and State St. (see photo)) The foreman for each company will meet at that location and take a head count of their staff and report to Consigli Superintendent.
+In the event an evacuation is required all personnel at this job site will follow the building/site evacuation plan and meet at the designated Muster Point (see posted plans in work areas).
+The foreman for each company will meet at that location and take a head count of their staff and report to Consigli Superintendent.
 If for some reason a worker is unaccounted for, the fire department will be notified of the last location where the worker was observed.

 Back– End of Medical Facilities